wp-plugins/add-headers/readme.txt

 Also, please use the forum to report such incidents and hopefully work with the plugin author to resolve them.

 Please DO NOT rate the plugin based on this warning.
-This is not an problem of the plugin itself.
+This is not a problem of the plugin itself.
 It has to do with the way PHP processes the HTTP response headers and the actual response body and the way WordPress and the various plugins generate them.

 = I've added a low star rating in order to motivate you!
 Why don't you help me or not implement the feature I want? =